 Work efficiency depends on numerous physical and psychological conditions.
 Today, when many people work in offices and spend much time sitting at their desks, working on their computers, efficiency is a product of several features.
 First of all, most office-based jobs are strenuous for our minds.

 While physical work exhausts the body, mental work exploits the mind and leeches it mercilessly.
 However, it also uses the body to the full, although not in such a direct way, as it is the case with physical work.

-There is a unique special science called ergonomics that tries to establish the best possible rules and guidelines for minimizing health damage caused by work conditions.
+There is a particular unique science called ergonomics that tries to establish the best possible rules and guidelines for minimizing health damage caused by work conditions.
 In the office context, it deals mostly with the office furniture items.
 To meet requirements set by office ergonomics, bosses and employers should mainly pay attention to body positioning of their workers.

 If you are a boss and you fail to follow the rules of ergonomics, your whole business will be less successful, and your workers will have more health problems which could eventually fall on your back (literally).
 Get around it and dig these office chair hints.

 We often miss noticing how that even if we are not staring into the computer at your desk at work, we still mostly sit in our office chair.
 Due to exhaustion and tension, we pile up during the work, periods in which we sit back in our office chairs and have a lunch break or a short pause in practice can be even more harmful than the work itself.
 Namely, we usually let our body lean behind and unnaturally curve our back.